ankeetmaini/blog/dsa/simplify-paths.md

 You might get tempted to do it the same way you're probably thinking right now.
  - take a pass and remove all `.`
  - make all `//` to single one
+ - evaluate the expression as you go and store the result, repeat

 But this isn't so easy as you'll have to keep track of previous element too.
 As both `.`, `..` and `/`, `//` are to be processed differently.
+We want the solution to be simple and lazy.

 ### some examples